ratkingsminion/gompl/README.md

 Gompl uses `=` for assignment and `==` for comparison.

+Instead of "break" and "continue" use `stop` and `skip` in `while` loops.

 Everything is an expression, so you can do things like `x = if y != 5 then 0 else 10 end`.
 Be aware that in some cases the result can be `undefined`, e.g. when the `if` condition is false and there's no `else` clause.
 Another case is the result of a `while` loop that was stopped via `stop`.

-Instead of "break" and "continue" use `stop` and `skip` in `while`-loops.

-Gompl natively supports integers, floats, strings and function calls.
+Gompl natively supports integers, floats, bools, strings and function calls.
 The functions are fed to the interpreter by setting a target Godot object whose methods are directly called by Gompl.

 Using `interrupt` will exit the script, but when providing a state `Dictionary` you can continue the execution.
 It's also possible to limit the amount of execution steps.